 Polaris Lounge – Conclusion

-As I mentioned above, this lounge exceeded my expectations and I had some very high expectations going in.
-Even though I forgot to measure the wifi speed, I can assure you it was very fast when I was connected through my cell phone.
-This lounge has it all-excellent dining, comfortable sleeping rooms, spacious shower rooms, a variety of seating areas, fast internet connectivity, a vibrant bar area, and more.
-The Polaris brand of lounges is the standard for U.S. lounges and I hope I have the opportunity to visit one again in the near future.
+As I mentioned above, this lounge exceeded my expectations, and I had some very high expectations.
+Even though I forgot to measure the Wi-Fi speed, I can assure you it was fast when I connected through my cell phone.
+This lounge has excellent dining, comfortable sleeping rooms, spacious shower rooms, various seating areas, fast internet connectivity, a vibrant bar area, and more.
+The Polaris brand of lounges is the standard for U.S. lounges, and I hope to have the opportunity to revisit one soon.
 This lounge gets a 5/5 rating.

 3 thoughts on “Review: Polaris Lounge Chicago O’Hare International Airport”